datttrian/codecademy/accounts-and-authentication-in-django/cafeteria/README.md

 - Remove the repository if exists
 - Clone the repository from Github
-- Switch to the `7-accounts-and-authentication-in-django` directory
+- Switch to the `accounts-and-authentication-in-django` directory
 - Create & activate a new virtual environment for the project
 - Switch to the `cafeteria` directory
 - Install project dependencies